 c.
 Assess the severity of hazards that cannot be eliminated or avoided.
 Severity, defined as the result or outcome of a hazardous incident, is expressed by the degree of injury or illness (including death), loss of or damage to equipment or property, environmental damage, or other mission-impairing factors (such as unfavorable publicity or loss of combat power).

-DRAFT Figure C-1.
-Example of completed risk management worksheet.
+Figure B-1.
+Completed risk management worksheet.

 a.
 Develop Controls.
 Controls are the procedures and considerations the unit uses to eliminate hazards or reduce their risk.
 After assessing each hazard, develop one or more controls that will either eliminate the hazard or reduce the risk (probability, severity, or both) of potential hazardous incidents.
 When developing controls, consider the reason for the hazard, not just the hazard itself.